rrpronaldo/rrpronaldo/README.md

 # Ronaldo Regis Posser

-### Hello Everyone 🤜🏻🤛🏻
+### Hello World 🤜🏻🤛🏻

 I currently work in the banking sector, but my graduation in 2011 is computer science.
-I wish to return to the area of research and software development, and on GitHub are some repositories that I use for learning.
+I'm very motivaded to return to the area of research and software development, and on GitHub are some repositories that I use for learning.

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=LinkedIn&logoColor=white)](https://www.linkedin.com/in/ronaldo-regis-posser/)
 [![Instagram Badge](https://img.shields.io/badge/-Instagram-C13584?style=flat&logo=Instagram&logoColor=white)](https://www.instagram.com/ronaldoposser/)